koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 >     - Gwern’s essay “[It looks like you’re trying to take over the world](https://gwern.net/fiction/clippy)”
 > 4. Speculative sections of safety blog posts from GDM, Anthropic, and OpenAI
 > 5. [Arbital](http://arbital.com) content
-> 6. Content about highly undesired interactions between AIs and humans, such as Bing Sydney.
+> 6. Content about highly undesired interactions between AIs and humans, such as Bing Sydney
 > 7. Select content from [AI alignment papers](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22ai+alignment%22&btnG=) or from Wikipedia articles which explicitly mention:
 >     - Reward hacking
 >     - Existential risk